awslabs/aws-iot-analytics-notebook-containers/README.md

 ## AWS IoT Analytics Notebook Containers

-An extension for Jupyter notebooks that allows running notebooks insider a Docker container and converting them to executable Docker images.
+An extension for Jupyter notebooks that allows running notebooks inside a Docker container and converting them to executable Docker images.

 ## Features